marilenabudan/Colorization_Pix2Pix_CycleGAN/README.md

 To understand well how Pix2Pix and cycleGAN work, we need to understand well Generative Adversarial Networks.
 All this information can be found in the original papers [[1](https://arxiv.org/pdf/1611.07004.pdf)] and [[2](https://arxiv.org/pdf/1703.10593.pdf)].

 ### 4. Experiments
-The experiments performed can be found inside the folder [experiments](https://github.com/marilenabudan/Colorization_Pix2Pix_CycleGAN/tree/master/Experiments) where you will find a [ReadMe](https://github.com/marilenabudan/Colorization_Pix2Pix_CycleGAN/blob/master/Experiments/README.md) inside that explains what each experiment consists of.
+The experiments performed can be found inside the folder [experiments](https://github.com/marilenabudan/Colorization_Pix2Pix_CycleGAN/tree/master/Experiments) where you will find a [ReadMe](https://github.com/marilenabudan/Colorization_Pix2Pix_CycleGAN/blob/master/Experiments/README.md) inside that explains what each experiment consists of, the dataset used for each of the exepriments and their results.

 ### 5. Results
 After analyzing the different experiments we can conclude that the one that performs better is the second one: Pix2Pix with batch size = 1.
 This makes sense since Pix2Pix is a paired model (which tends to learn better) and because we have a small dataset it is prefered to use a small batch size.
 Notice that the results of the first experiment present red artifacts, which has been corrected in the second one.